Kate Humble: Career

-In 2010 Humble described being on holiday in the north-eastern region of Afghanistan where there were no signs of conflict, but where the Wakhi people were expected to be hostile.
+In 2010, Humble described being on holiday in the north-eastern region of Afghanistan where there were no signs of conflict, but where the Wakhi people were expected to be hostile.
 Instead, Humble said they were "amongst the most astonishing, hospitable, warm, genuine people" she has ever met.
 They were also hard and tough, and Humble believes that "if anyone thinks they are going to win a war against an Afghan they are insane!"
 She is writing about her experiences in Afghanistan for a forthcoming publication.
 From 3 to 7 May 2010 she appeared as the dictionary corner guest on Countdown.

 In February 2011 Humble presented a three-part series of programmes, The Spice Trail, on the trail of six of the world's most valuable spices, covering their history, trade, mythology and usage.

 In March 2012, she co-presented with Helen Czerski a three-part BBC series, Orbit.
 In July, Humble co-presented Volcano Live with Iain Stewart.

 In 2017, Humble presented the BBC Two documentary series Extreme Wives with Kate Humble.
-In the first episode she visited the Kuria people in Kenya and explored issues of polygamy and female genital mutilation.
-In the second episode she spoke to members of the Haredi orthodox Jewish community in Jerusalem.
+In the first episode, she visited the Kuria people in Kenya and explored issues of polygamy and female genital mutilation.
+In the second episode, she spoke to members of the Haredi orthodox Jewish community in Jerusalem.
 The third episode meets the matrilineal community of Shillong in the Indian state of Meghalaya.
 In 2018 she became president of the Wildfowl & Wetlands Trust.

-Humble's book, Thinking on My Feet: The small joy of putting one foot in front of another, was shortlisted for the 2019 Wainwright Prize.
+Humble's book Thinking on My Feet: The small joy of putting one foot in front of another was shortlisted for the 2019 Wainwright Prize.

+Alongside historian Dan Snow, Humble presented a three-part programme commemorating the 80th anniversary of the Battle of Britain, The programme was entitled "The Battle of Britain: 3 Days that Saved the Nation" and included Humble being flown in the backseat of a modified Spitfire: an experience she described as "kind of extraordinary and terrifying at the same time".

 In November 2020, she was included in the BBC Radio 4 Woman's Hour Power List 2020.

 Personal life

 Humble is married to the television producer Ludo Graham.
 Their families were friends, and they first met when she was aged 16 and he 23.
 They married in Newbury, Berkshire, in 1992, when she was 23.
 In 2007, they moved from Chiswick, West London, to the village of Trellech, in Monmouthshire, where they had wanted to live for "a very long time".
 Humble now owns her own farm after working on Lambing Live.

-Humble reacted to public criticism on ITV's Lorraine about her lack of intent to have children, stating that "I don’t want them, I’ve never wanted them".
+Humble reacted to public criticism on ITV's Lorraine about her lack of intent to have children, stating: "I don't want them, I've never wanted them".

 Humble is a naturist who "likes to get closer to nature by being naked".
 About being naked, she says "There's something joyous about it, and I urge everyone to try it".

-Humble is an honorary graduate of the Open University.
+Humble is an honorary graduate of The Open University.
 She is a beekeeper and a member of the British Beekeepers Association.